IBM/home-assistant/README.md

 https://www.home-assistant.io/docs/installation/

-This guide will cover 2 methods for doing it for demonstration purposes, running locally in a python virtualenv and in IBM Cloud's Container Service.
+This guide wiill cover 2 methods for doing it for demonstration purposes, running locally in a python virtualenv and in IBM Cloud's Container Service.
 While you can use either technique to deploy a production Home Assistant instance, this guide will not cover configuring your own devices.
 It will only use the demo devices in the bundled configuration in the repo.
 Refer to the